ripgamer/c/README.md

 # Basic C programs

-this is a simple and basic sample codes of C language with exiculable
+this is a simple and basic sample codes of C language with exiculable.

 ## Features